unjs/unstorage/README.md

 **Options:**

 - `accountId`: Cloudflare account ID.
-- `namespaceId`: The ID of the KV namespace to target.
-Note: be sure to use the namespace's ID, and not the name or binding used in a worker environment.
+- `namespaceId`: The ID of the KV namespace to target. **Note:** be sure to use the namespace's ID, and not the name or binding used in a worker environment.
 - `apiToken`: API Token generated from the [User Profile 'API Tokens' page](https://dash.cloudflare.com/profile/api-tokens).
 - `email`: Email address associated with your account.
 May be used along with `apiKey` to authenticate in place of `apiToken`.
 - `apiKey`: API key generated on the "My Account" page of the Cloudflare console.
 May be used along with `email` to authenticate in place of `apiToken`.
 - `userServiceKey`: A special Cloudflare API key good for a restricted set of endpoints.
 Always begins with "v1.0-", may vary in length.
 May be used to authenticate in place of `apiToken` or `apiKey` and `email`.
+- `apiURL`: Custom API URL.
+Default is `https://api.cloudflare.com`.

-**Supported methods**
+**Supported methods:**

 - `getItem`: Maps to [Read key-value pair](https://api.cloudflare.com/#workers-kv-namespace-read-key-value-pair) `GET accounts/:account_identifier/storage/kv/namespaces/:namespace_identifier/values/:key_name`
 - `hasItem`: Maps to [Read key-value pair](https://api.cloudflare.com/#workers-kv-namespace-read-key-value-pair) `GET accounts/:account_identifier/storage/kv/namespaces/:namespace_identifier/values/:key_name`.
 Returns `true` if `<parsed response body>.success` is `true`.